-Roya Zeitoune oversees YouTube's Culture and Trends team for Europe, the Middle East, and Africa.
-Her team delves deep into YouTube viewing data to uncover emerging consumer trends.
+Roya Zeitoune oversees YouTube's Culture and Trends team for Europe, the Middle East, and Africa, and Abdu Hussein for the Middle East and North Africa.
+Their teams delve deep into YouTube viewing data to uncover emerging consumer trends.

 Modern life is stressful.
 Everyone has their own coping mechanisms to calm down.
 We write in gratitude journals, take deep breaths, and, in many instances, we turn to soothing YouTube videos.

-A new 2022 Ipsos survey of thousands of Gen Z respondents shows that 83% have used YouTube to watch soothing content that helps them relax.1
+A recent 2022 Ipsos survey of thousands of Gen Z respondents shows that 83% have used YouTube to watch soothing content that helps them relax.1

 Gen Z is a young cohort — the oldest ones are just 25 — but this generation is a major force in shaping international culture and consumption, both online and in-person.
 Being conscious of their needs and interests is key to creating relevant messaging and connecting with them on a deeper level.